VARIATIONS TO COVER

 VARIATION OF THE CONTRACT

 Commercial reality dictates that there must be some means of varying the terms of the policy of insurance.
-The variation may be required prior to inception of the policy in order to tailor an insurer’s standard terms to meet the requirements of a particular insured, or after inception.
+The variation may be required prior to inception of the policy to tailor an insurer’s standard terms to meet the requirements of a particular insured, or after inception.
 A post-inception variation usually arises because there is a change in the risk which requires the insured to seek a modification of the terms agreed at inception.
 The scope for an insurer to seek a post-inception variation of terms is far more limited, although such a variation may arise, for example, where, in response to tightening market conditions, insurers subscribing a multi-year policy subject to annual notice of cancellation 1 agree to continue on risk only if the terms are varied.
+These instances are likely to be less frequent in the current soft market cycle.
 It may also arise where a subscribing insurer has gone into run-off or become insolvent and the replacement insurer is unwilling to take on the unexpired risk on identical terms.

 If you are already a subscriber, please enter your details below to log in.